dmchughaxway/axway-open-docs/content/en/docs/apim_relnotes/20210330_apimgr_relnotes.md

 If an upgrading customer wishes to take advantage of the new cipher scheme then they must:

+1. Change the node manager passphrase via the managedomain script OR via the PUT /deployment/passphrase/nodemanager/{serviceID} end-point.
+This will re-encrypt the private key used for communication between Node Manager and Gateway via mutual SSL.
-1. Change the group passphrase via the managedomain script OR via the PUT /deployment/passphrase/group/{groupID} end-point.
+2. Change the group passphrase via the managedomain script OR via the PUT /deployment/passphrase/group/{groupID} end-point.
 This will re-encrypt all the encrypted data in the group FED.
-2. Run the KPS Admin Re-encrypt command to re-encrypt the KPS data.
+3. Run the KPS Admin Re-encrypt command to re-encrypt the KPS data.

 **Please Note:** Depending on data volumes, the re-encryption operation can take some time.
 During this time, the KPS is in Admin mode.
 Therefore, this action should only be undertaken during a maintenance window.